csranasinghe/elementor-daytoday/README.md

 Elementor - Daytoday is a plugin for [Wordpress](https://wordpress.org/) which is designed to work with [Elementor](https://elementor.com/) page builder.
 This plugin includes widgets which are used in web development frequently.

 ## Features
-  - Dropdown widget with customizable styles
+  - Elementor dropdown widget with customizable styles

 ## Installation